22inc/ticketmaster-signup-bot/README.md

 # Notes
 This script assumes you have valid accounts for Ticketmaster (ticketmaster_accounts.txt).
 Ensure your profiles and account details are correctly formatted as per the script's requirements.
-Adjust the sections and details as per your specific project and audience.
-This template provides a structured approach to document your script's functionality and usage.